Bloc/jottly-checkpoints/08-Integrating-Skeleton-to-Header.md

     </div>
 ```

 We wrapped the input field in a `div` set to five columns.
 Notice the additional class of `alpha`.
 Skeleton allows us to define the first column of a row or container and remove its padding and margin from the left side.
 This will make the content flush with content directly above it.
-We'll learn more about padding and margins in a subsequent checkpoint.
+Read about the [box model](http://www.w3schools.com/css/css_boxmodel.asp) and how it works.

 You'll also notice that the next `div` is set to four columns.
 Because we defined the original container and nested `div` at nine columns, we should account for the full width of the page.